 The warm, clear waters around the spice islands of Zanzibar, Pemba and Mafia offer great diving holidays, especially as an end to a Tanzania safari...

-Unlike Zanzibar, it lies in deep ocean and not on the African continental shelf.
+- Pemba Island, north of Zanzibar lies in deep ocean.
 The Pemba Channel drops off steeply just off its west coast.
 The vertical coral walls drop over 300 metres and the marine life, coral and visibility here are superb.